helidon-io/helidon/docs/modules/metrics/metrics.md

 `MeterConfig` and `MetricsConfig` are in `io.helidon.metrics.api`.
 For complete disablement, replace `.percentiles(List.of(0.5, 0.99))` with `.enabled(false)`.
-Explicit percentile configuration takes precedence over meter builder settings and `MeterBuilderCustomizer` customizations.
+Explicit per-meter timer configuration takes precedence over meter builder settings and `MeterBuilderCustomizer` customizations at registration.
 Configure these settings before creating the registry; they are not live reconfiguration controls.
 If a client or server receives an explicit registry, configure the registry itself.

 ## Publishing Metrics